mfat/tvhplayer/README.md

 - For any problems or bugs [create an issue](https://github.com/user/repository/issues/new)

 ## Run the app with python (faster)
+- You can run the code directly with python, thios way the app will start faster To do this:
+- install python
-- If you want to run the code directly with python, download the requirements.txt and run this command:
+- download the requirements.txt and run this command:
   `pip install -r requirements.txt`
+- Download [necessary resources](https://github.com/mfat/tvhplayer/releases/download/v2.0/v2.0.zip) and put in the same directory as tvhplayer.py
+- Run the app withL
+  `python3 tvhrec.py`